Ahmadmangal/Weekly-report---macro-and-micro-research-/Weekly report 2025-09-07.md

 - Reuters — markets wrapup & gold reaction.
 - Reuters / BofA coverage on Fed reaction and cut expectations.

-##  *Note:
-- This report is based on my independent market research.
+- Note:This report is based on my independent market research.
 Formatting and language refinement are assisted by digital tools for clarity.*